 Wait for a reply, assuming you receive one.

 Some emotional vampires will read the note, get frustrated, and simmer in their hatred.
 If you get a well thought out and respectful reply, go ahead and respond.
 Maybe you two can actually work out your differences.

 If the reply you receive is harmful and irrelevant to the point of your letter, you are really left with no other options.
-Delete said person from your social networking sites.
-Move on.
+Delete said person from your social networking sites, your address book, and move on.